Production History

 Conceived by Gerry Anderson and Fred Freiberger

-This was a proposed live-action version of Thunderbirds originally titled 'RESCUE 4'.
-It was centred around an all-purpose rescue vehicle patrolling a distant sector of space.
+This was a proposed live-action version of the 'Thunderbirds' type, originally titled 'RESCUE 4'.
+It was centred around an all-purpose rescue vehicle,

 c.1977 - Starcruiser